Chymyst/chymyst-core/README.md

 ```
 sbt assembly
 ```
-will prepare a “root”, “core”, and “macros” assemblies.
+will prepare a `joinrun`, `benchmark`, `lib`, and `macros` JAR assemblies.

-The main library is in the “core” and “macros” artifacts.
+The main library is in the `joinrun` JAR assembly.
+User code should depend on that JAR only.

 # Basic usage of `JoinRun`